 They say that the eyes are the mirror of the soul.
 Well, eyes that are bright red with spider-like veins, or red patches are the mirror to your health!

 If your eyes are always red, it's a signal that something going on either with your eyes or another part of your body.
 Keep reading for four common reasons why your eyes are red, inflamed or itchy…

 Red eyes?
 Here are four possible reasons why…

 #1: You have allergies

-reaction won’t only make your eyes red, itchy, tender and watery, but also trigger a blotchy type of redness – and this redness only gets worse when you scratch your eyes!
+An allergies reaction won’t only make your eyes red, itchy, tender and watery, but also trigger a blotchy type of redness – and this redness only gets worse when you scratch your eyes!
 “Allergic reactions occur when the body's natural immune system

 overworks or has an excessive response to a harmless stimulus,” says Dr Jessica Lee, MD, assistant professor of vitreoretinal surgery, department of ophthalmology at the New York Eye and Ear Infirmary of Mount Sinai.
 The most common allergens are dust, pollen and detergent.

 How to fight a leading cause of blindness - and keep "sharp as an eagle" eyesight!

 Going blind means losing more than your vision.